-Revisiting Word Count in 2019
+Word Count & SEO: What Content Marketers Need To Consider

 - Buy the product.

-Fluffing Hurts the Content Ontology & Thus Your Keyword/Topic Targeting
+Fluffing Hurts The Content Ontology & Thus Your Keyword/Topic Targeting

 The main reason I would like you to think about satisfying search intent is content ontology and the hierarchy between keywords and articles.

-This is something that Google seems to play with in the last year where thin pages, duplicate content, and keyword cannibalization negatively affect your SEO results.
+This is something that Google has been considering as well, as thin pages, duplicate content, and keyword cannibalization can all now negatively affect your SEO results.

-Getting search intent right will allow you to build a clean website architecture – which satisfies the Googlebot.
+Getting search intent right will also allow you to build a clean website architecture – making it easier for Googlebot to crawl and index your site.

-If we are mindlessly aiming for 2,000 words to write about a topic such as “apples” (as per best case practice), we will quickly realize that most writers and SEO pros tend to talk about “bananas” and “oranges” when running out of things to say about “apples.”
+If we are mindlessly aiming for 2,000 words to write about a topic such as “apples” (as per best-case practice), we will quickly realize that most writers and SEO pros tend to talk about “bananas” and “oranges” when running out of things to say about “apples.”
 They are trying to hit their target word count no matter what it takes.

-This is deluding the keyword targeting of a page – and your ability to hit search intent.
+This is diluting the keyword targeting of a page – and your ability to hit search intent.

 Instead of making it clear to Google that this is the best page about “apples,” we are now confusing users and the search engine about the purpose and topic of the content piece.

-We call it content cannibalization when we keep talking about “fruits” in general in order to forcefully extend our piece about “apples” and “kiwis” to hit target word count.
+We call this content cannibalization when we talk about “fruits” in general to forcefully extend our piece about “apples” to hit the target word count.

 - One article per keyword (cluster) (e.g., one piece for “apple/apples”).

 - Respect the relationship between your articles (ontology or content hierarchy).
-Everything about “fruits” in general goes on that parent page/category page.
+Everything about “fruits,” in general, goes on that parent page/category page.

-- Make it clear for both users and search engines what the one concept/topic for every article is: Only talk about “apples” in the “apple” piece.
+- Make it clear to users and search engines what the one concept/topic for every article is: Only talk about “apples” in the “apple” piece.

 The goal to create the best content piece on “apples” will determine the content length.

-How Articles Rank in 2019: Satisfying Intent, Appropriate Word Count & Backlinks
+How Articles Rank: Satisfying Intent, Appropriate Word Count & Backlinks

-If we then keep in mind what Page 1 competitors are currently doing in terms of content length, satisfy search intent, give the best answer and invite users to convert – we not only have a created a piece of content that will rank well itself.

-We have also created a piece that makes a great backlink target that will lead to successful rankings.
+If we then keep in mind what page one competitors are currently doing in terms of content length, satisfying the search intent, giving the best answer, and inviting users to convert – we not only have created a piece of content that will rank well itself – we have also created a piece that makes a great backlink target that will lead to successful rankings.

 More Resources: